CihanTAYLAN/just-api-doc/README.md

 # Just API Doc

 A modern and user-friendly API documentation platform.
-Create, manage, and share your API documentation with ease.
+Manage, and share your API documentation with ease.

 ## Features

 - Import API documentation from OpenAPI 3.0 JSON
-- Support for JSON URL or file upload
+- Support for JSON URL or JSON string
 - Customizable logo and appearance
 - Advanced access control
   - Public/Private documentation